Hasty pudding: Colonial United States

 Seventeenth-century English colonists brought hasty pudding to North America and transformed it completely.
 Lacking wheat, they substituted cornmeal, a grain they learned to cultivate from the indigenous peoples, which led to the new name Indian pudding, derived from their name for cornmeal, Indian meal.
 They substituted milk, which was plentiful, for water and added locally available sweeteners, either molasses or maple syrup, and spices when available, typically cinnamon and ground ginger.
 Other traditional ingredients include butter and eggs for a smoother consistency and raisins and nuts for flavor and contrasting texture.
 Finally, Indian pudding was baked in a slow oven for several hours, transforming its texture from the porridge-like quality of hasty pudding to a smoother texture more typical of custard puddings.
 According to Kathleen Wall, Plimoth Plantation's expert on colonial cooking, "The longer it cooks, the more liquid the gritty cornmeal absorbs, and the more it absorbs, the smoother the texture of your pudding."

-In 1643 Roger Williams called the dish "nasaump": "Nasaump, a kind of meale pottage, unpartch'd.
-From this the English call their samp, which is the Indian corne, beaten and boild, and eaten hot or cold, with milke or butter, which are mercies beyond the Natives plaine water, and which is a dish exceeding wholesome for the English bodies."
+In 1643 Roger Williams called the dish "nasaump":

+Nasaump, a kind of meale pottage, unpartch'd.
+From this the English call their samp, which is the Indian corne, beaten and boild, and eaten hot or cold, with milke or butter, which are mercies beyond the Natives plaine water, and which is a dish exceeding wholesome for the English bodies.

-Antebellum period
+A modern version of this process could be seen in the dish known outside the Southern US as Southern grits, made from hominy.
+Hominy is made through a process called nixtamalization in which maize, a form of corn that has thicker ovary walls and a wider kernel than sweet corn.
+Maize is usually broken down by an alkaline substance, most commonly limewater, to pull out nutrients and increases its overall nutritional value, allows the product to be more easily ground, and improves the flavor and smell of the corn.
+In the common US vernacular, sweet corn is referred to as the default moniker of "corn", and also does not need such an alkaline processing, as is the case with this form of maize.
+The words maize and corn are often, but not always, used interchangeably, hence the vast differences between processed and unprocessed versions of corn kernels mentioned above.

+Early 19th century

-Eliza Leslie, an influential American cookbook author of the early 19th century, includes a recipe for flour hasty pudding in her 1840 Directions for Cookery, In Its Various Branches, and calls the corn type "Indian mush".
+Eliza Leslie, an influential American cookbook author of the early 19th century, includes a recipe for flour hasty pudding in her 1840 Directions for Cookery, in Its Various Branches, and calls the corn type "Indian mush".
 She calls an oatmeal version burgoo.
 She stresses the need for slow cooking rather than haste, and also recommends the use of a special mush-stick for stirring to prevent lumps.
 (This mush-stick is perhaps related to the spurtle, or the pudding stick of the nursery rhyme beating.)